lesego94/lesego94.github.io/_posts/2022-04-16-Genetic_Algo.md

 usemathjax: true
 ---

-## Portfolio Optimisation in R using a Genetic Algorithm
+## Portfolio Optimisation Using a Genetic Algorithm

 Portfolio optimisation is one of the most interesting fields of study in financial mathematics.
 Many scientists have studied a lot of analytical and numerical methods to build the best investment portfolio according to a defined set of assets.